The Progress Economy

 Value feels easy to define, until you start thinking about it.
 Then it becomes difficult to define, inconsistently measured, and assessed primarily from the supplier’s/manufacturer’s perspective.

-Grönroos tells us “value is a concept that is difficult to define”.
-Adam Smith saw two types: “value in exchange” – the power of purchasing; and “value in use” – the utility of an object.
-Marx observed English writers in the 17th century used worth (value in use) and value (exchange value).
-Karababa and Kjeldgaard identified a long list of competing value concepts, each “lacking a definitive basis”.
+Its definition has a long history of discussion.
+Grönroos reminds us that “value is a concept that is difficult to define.”
+Back in 1776, Adam Smith distinguished between two forms: value in exchange – the power to purchase – and value in use – the utility an object provides.
+Karl Marx observed in 1886 that seventeenth-century English writers made a distinction, using worth to describe value in use and value to denote exchange value.
+More recently, in 2013, Karababa and Kjeldgaard catalogued a proliferation of competing value concepts, each “lacking a definitive basis.”

 No wonder Anderson and Narus observed: